katzwebservices/Wunderground/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Fixed: Cached results weren't being used!
+* Fixed: Autocomplete not working in admin Widgets page
+* Fixed: Handle queries with quotes in them
+* Modified: Switched to showing global results by default.
+You can still limit results by using the `wunderground_autocomplete_country_code` filter and returning a country code.

 = 2.0.2 =
 * Fixed: `table-horizontal` layout now works
 * Fixed: `simple` template updated to use Chance of Precipitation translation string